Lee, Robert E., School

 Today, Bryan County continues to be a thriving community with a diverse population.
 Its rich Native American heritage is celebrated through cultural events and festivals, and the county remains an important contributor to Oklahoma's economy.
 With its vibrant history and promising future, Bryan County stands as a testament to the resilience and strength of its people.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bryan County, Oklahoma.
+This timeline provides a condensed summary of the historical journey of Bryan County, Oklahoma.

 • 1891: Bryan County is established on July 16 by the Oklahoma Territorial Legislature.